compromise-evident/Authorship/README.md

-    been tampered with, Authorship proves its user has been compromised; Your adversary's goal is to take your life and continue modifying your number--fooling us into thinking you're
+    been tampered with, Authorship proves its user has been compromised; Your adversary's goal is to take your life and continue modifying your Authorship number--fooling us into thinking you're still there.
-    still there.
 But if your personal folder was protected, no one can modify on your behalf.
     This is how we'll know not to